 What Actually Is Teamwork and What Is Minimalism?

 It’s a tricky one.
-Minimalism with the meaning staying the same, will be interpreted by each person differently.
+Minimalism, with the meaning of staying the same, will be interpreted by each person differently.
 For some, a minimalist approach towards teamwork will mean more teamwork.
 It will mean greater brainstorming and working lunches, open desk spaces at the office and team building exercises.
-To these people, human interaction allows their productivity to spike, and be given that all important creativity boost.
+To these people, human interaction allows their productivity to spike and gives that all important creativity boost.

 The Power of Introverts

-Susan Cain, the brain behind the Quiet Revolution, gave a compelling TED talk in 2012 entitled ‘The power of introverts’, which after 18 million views is fair to say got some coverage.
+Susan Cain, the brain behind the Quiet Revolution, gave a compelling TED talk in 2012 entitled "The Power of Introverts".
+After 18 million views, it's fair to say it got some coverage.

-In it, she makes her case for the introvert,and asks how is it, that we’ve managed to change work culture to be an extrovert focused space, with remenises of the 90’s cabin boxes of capitalism as just a silly phase that capitalism went through?
+In it, she makes her case for the introvert and asks how is it that we’ve managed to change work culture to be an extrovert-focused space.
+She asks if the 90s cabin boxes of capitalism was just a silly phase that capitalism went through.

 All whilst having the knowledge that countless successful people such as Elon Musk (according his father), Warren Buffett and Rosa Parks all relied on the quiet space.

-Extroverts have been able to get away with making the decisions that greater communication everyday is the best way to boost productivity, happiness and efficiency.
+Extroverts have been able to get away with making the decision that greater communication is the best way to boost productivity, happiness and efficiency.

-Not because that is the best result for everyone, but it’s the best route for some.
+Not because that is the best result for everyone, but because it’s the best route for some.